eugenemrg/phase-1-wk2-code-challenge/README.md

 # Intallation

-Recommended to install the app locally as it requires locally running 'json-server' to work, it appears broken on the deployment
+Recommend local installation as the app requires locally running 'json-server' to work, the website appears broken if you use the deployment link. 'json-server' causes reload when changed.

 # Setup
 - Visual Studio Code, see [here](https://code.visualstudio.com/)